-Under this alternative, the WTC Site would be left in its present condition after completion of the permanent WTC PATH Terminal and interim improvements.
-The Southern Site would be developed independently.
+Under this alternative, the WTC Site is left in its present condition after completion of the permanent WTC PATH Terminal and interim improvements.
+The Adjacent Sites would be developed independently.
 The increases in traffic volumes and stationary sources would be less than those associated with the Proposed Action.
 Therefore, significant adverse noise impacts would not be expected to occur under this alternative.